 Fiona Muchbetter Dhafi is an United Nations Volunteer based in Torit, South Sudan as Law Enforcement Advisor with UNDP’s Access to Justice and Rule of Law project.
 Recently she helped coordinate an outreach meeting, in collaboration with UNMISS, with members of Addis Ababa Boma.
 The group of attendees participated in lively discussions on law enforcement in their area, and collectively elected members to serve on the Police Community Relations Committee.
+The Police Community Relations Committees across South Sudan are supported by the Government of Japan.

 Can you tell us a little about how the Police Community Relations Committees complement the other work UNDP is doing around access to justice and rule of law, especially in Torit?
 What challenges are present in the area?
 What opportunities or successes have you seen?